-Most OWI charges are brought as misdemeanors, but certain situations will allow prosecutors to charge your OWI (Operating With Intoxication) charge as a Felony OWI (similar to a DWI charge in other states).
+Most OWI charges are brought as a misdemeanor, but certain situations will allow prosecutors to charge your OWI (Operating With Intoxication) charge as a Felonies OWI (similar to a DWI charge in other states).

 With a minimum of 6 months of confinement time for the lowest of felony conviction, the need for a skilled OWI defense attorney is critical to you.